Modeling Ratios

 The quick ratio, also known as the acid test, is a more conservative measure of liquidity because it excludes inventories and less liquid assets from the current assets in the numerator.

-In addition to the leverage and liquidity ratios referenced above, analysts should also include any other leverage ratios which are used as covenants for existing finance facilities.
+In addition to the leverage and liquidity ratios referenced above, analysts should also include any other leverage ratios that are used as covenants for existing finance facilities.

 Profit Margins – Example